leopard-ai/betty/README.md

 ```

 ## What is Betty?
-Betty is a [PyTorch](https://pytorch.org) library for multilevel optimization (MLO) that provides
+Betty is a [PyTorch](https://pytorch.org) library for multilevel optimization (MLO) that
-a unified programming interface for various applications including meta-learning, hyperparameter
+provides a unified programming interface for a number of MLO applications including
-optimization, neural architecture search, data reweighting, reinforcement learning, etc.
+meta-learning, hyperparameter optimization, neural architecture search, data
+reweighting, and reinforcement learning.

 ## Why Betty?
-An implementation of multilevel optimization is notoriously complicated.
+Implementing multilevel optimization is notoriously complicated.
 For example, it
-requires approximating gradient using iterative/implicit differentiation, and writing nested
+requires approximating gradients using iterative/implicit differentiation, and writing
-for-loops to handle the hierarchical dependency between multiple levels.
+nested for-loops to handle hierarchical dependencies between multiple levels.

-Good news is that Betty abstracts away such low-level implementation details behind the API, while
+Betty aims to abstract away low-level implementation details behind its API, while
-allowing users to write only high-level code.
-Now, users simply need to do two things to implement
+allowing users to write only high-level declarative code.
+Now, users simply need to do
-any MLO programs:
+two things to implement any MLO program:

-1. Define each level optimization problem with the [Problem](#problem) class.
+1. Define each level's optimization problem using the [Problem](#problem) class.
-2. Define the hierarchical problem dependency with the [Engine](#engine) class.
+2. Define the hierarchical problem structure using the [Engine](#engine) class.

+**[TODO]** From here, Betty performs automatic differentiation for the MLO program,
+choosing from a set of provided gradient approximation methods, in order to carry out
+robust, high-performance MLO.
+A number of [template examples](examples/) show how Betty
+can be used for differentiable HPO, NAS, data-reweighting, pretraining/finetuning, and
+more.

 ## How to use Betty?
 ### Problem
 #### Basics
-Each level problem can be defined with 7 components: (1) module, (2) optimizer, (3) data loader,
+Each level problem can be defined with seven components: (1) module, (2) optimizer, (3)
-(4) loss function, (5) problem configuration, (6) name, and (7) other optional components (e.g.
+data loader, (4) loss function, (5) problem configuration, (6) name, and (7) other
-learning rate scheduler).
-(4) loss function can be defined with the `training_step` method, while
+optional components (e.g.  learning rate scheduler).
+The loss function (4) can be
-all other components can be provided through the class constructor.
-For example, image
+defined via the `training_step` method, while all other components can be provided
+through the class constructor.
+For example, an image classification problem can be
-classification problem can be defined as follows:
+defined as follows:
 ```python
 from betty.problems import ImplicitProblem from betty.configs import Config